eosnetworkfoundation/docs/docs/70_quick-start-guides/10_testnet-quick-start-guide/index.md

 # View Transactions
 A transaction instance contains a transaction header and the list of action instances and transaction extensions that make the actual transaction.

-For more information on Transactions in EOSIO, see the [Transactions Protocol](../../../60_protocol-guides/20_transactions_protocol.md) section on the *EOSIO Developers Portal*.
+For more information on Transactions in EOSIO, see the [Transactions Protocol](../../../60_protocol-guides/20_transactions_protocol.md) section on the *Antelope Developers Portal*.

 **Complete the following steps to view transactions on the Testnet:**